PTUA logo

 The capacity of the road infrastructure along the Melbourne-Geelong corridor generally meets current demand.
 However, with significant growth occurring along and beyond the corridor, capacity and congestion challenges will emerge along the corridor in the medium term, affecting the corridor's ability to provide an appropriate level of service.

-As a result, the majority of Melbourne residents are practically forced to do all their travel by car, because they do not live within walking distance of a railway station and have access only to a bus route running to Third World standards.
+As a result of all this self-reinforcing policy, the majority of Melbourne residents are practically forced to do all their travel by car, because they do not live within walking distance of a railway station and have access only to a bus route running to Third World standards.
 Road planners and politicians misread this (wilfully or otherwise) as free choice, and evidence that Melburnians will never give up their cars and there is no alternative to more roads.
+At the same time, the slightest policy shift in favour of public transport is blasted by the road lobby as a social-engineering conspiracy against the public.

 [Parliamentary Secretary for Transport Martin] Pakula agrees there has been much more work on road infrastructure than public transport over the past 15 years, but argues this has been necessary.
 It's because car usage has expanded exponentially, he says.